 Physical restraint and seclusion of students.

-The training shall be approved by the Commissioner of Education.

 Orientation of New Board Members

 The Superintendent/designee and/or the Board Chair shall acquaint new Board members with their duties and obligations and furnish them with a copy of the Board’s policy manual and/or access to the District’s online manual and such other information and guidance materials as necessary to prepare them for service.
 Areas should include, but not be limited to, District budgeting, planning and student learning indicators.
 In addition, new Board members shall be provided assistance in locating training opportunities to help them meet statutory training requirements and to support them in learning their roles and responsibilities.